LawleyFall2017/230-fall2017/weekly_materials/week1/basicMarkupExercise.md

 You're done!

 ## Due Date
 You must have this exercise completed by midnight tomorrow night (11:59pm on Friday, September 1).
-On my grader or I will go to `http://people.rit.edu/youruserid/igme230/week1`, to see if all the files are there, and if they bear some resemblance to what was required.
+On Saturday morning, my grader or I will go to `http://people.rit.edu/youruserid/igme230/week1`, to see if all the files are there, and if they bear some resemblance to what was required.